- Confidentiality of Records

 Upon receipt of such process, order or subpoena, library authorities will consult with legal counsel to determine if such process, order or subpoena is in proper form and if there is a showing of good cause for its issuance.
 If the process, order or subpoena is not in proper form or if good cause has not been shown, such defects must be corrected before the library can comply.

-It is further a policy of the library that no staff member will discuss with any person for any reason the names, reading habits, or inquiries of any library user.
-Such discussions would be an abridgment of the individual's right of privacy and a serious violation of library policy.
+It is further a policy of the library that no staff member will discuss with any person for any reason the names, reading habits, borrower history logs, or inquiries of any library user.
+Such discussions would be an abridgement of the individual's right of privacy and a serious violation of library policy.

 What this means to each staff member: all library use is confidential.